 October is Domestic Violence Awareness Month.
-This is a time to recognize the victims, survivors, family members, and loved ones of those affected by domestic violence.
-Domestic violence affects all communities and can affect any one person.
+This is a time to notice the victims, survivors, family members, and loved ones of those affected by domestic violence.
+Domestic violence touches all communities and can affect any one person.

 - Nearly 24 people are victims of physical abuse by an intimate partner every minute in the United States.

 - One in four women and one in nine men are affected by domestic violence.
-Nearly everyone knows someone who has experienced the harmful effects of domestic violence.
+Nearly everyone knows someone who has felt the harmful effects of domestic violence.

 - Family and domestic health violence are estimated to affect 10 million people in the United States every year.